MohitMalaviya/Book-Store-App/README.md

 #  Book Store Web Application

 Welcome to Book Store Web Application built using the MERN (MongoDB, Express, React, Node.js) stack.
-This project allows users to browse, purchase, and read books online with features like user authentication, dark/light mode, and more.
+This project allows users to browse, add, and read books online with features like user authentication, dark/light mode, and more.

 ## Features